 Melbourne was at war in 1917 – though you might not know that from the Anzac centenaries and their focus on Anzacs fighting on foreign fields.
-In this seminar three distinguished historians illuminate aspects of Melbourne’s war.
+In this seminar, distinguished historians illuminated aspects of Melbourne’s war.

-Judith Smart (Adjunct Professor at RMIT University and co-editor of Victoria and the Great War) will explore a year of domestic disintegration in the national capital of Melbourne, culminating in the bitterness of the second conscription referendum.
+Judith Smart (Adjunct Professor at RMIT University and co-editor of Victoria and the Great War) explored a year of domestic disintegration in the national capital of Melbourne, culminating in the bitterness of the second conscription referendum.

-Joy Damousi (Professor of History, University of Melbourne and co-editor of The Conscription Conflict and the Great War) will examine the 'yes' campaign at Melbourne University.
+Joy Damousi (Professor of History, University of Melbourne and co-editor of The Conscription Conflict and the Great War) examined the 'yes' campaign at Melbourne University.

-The seminar will be chaired by Alistair Thomson (Professor of History, Monash University).
+The seminar was chaired by Alistair Thomson (Professor of History, Monash University).

-The Making Public Histories series, now in its tenth year, is offered jointly by the Monash University History Program, the History Council of Victoria and the Old Treasury Building.
+The Making Public Histories series is offered jointly by the Monash University History Program, the History Council of Victoria and the Old Treasury Building.

 Images courtesy State Library Victoria.